pippim/pippim.github.io/programs/tim-ta.md

 - When alarm sounds, image of shaking alarm clock appears.
 Close window to end alarm sound early.
 - New code (HTML & CSS) for system wide buttons.

-August 20, 2022 planned enhancements:

-- Launch timers in a new window.
-- New window is opened over parent browser window or at fixed position.
-- Running timer task name in window title bar.
-- Popup controls to override time remaining, next/previous timer.

 ---